 Better customer experiences help drive revenue.
 But to curate a phenomenal, personalized experience for every customer, you need to know who they are and what they like.
 That’s where transactional data comes in.
-Offering real-time, accurate intelligence, transactional data is the key to staying ahead of competition.
+Offering real-time, accurate intelligence, and transactional data is the key to staying ahead of the competition.

 Here’s what you need to know right now about collecting, analyzing, and leveraging transactional data in hospitality businesses – and how it will help boost sales and retain customers.

 What is Transactional Data?

 Every time a customer makes a purchase through your POS system, that information is stored as transactional data.
 Because it is collected through a smart digital tool, transactional data can actually tell you a lot about who your customers are, how the transaction took place, and what factors may have influenced that buying decision.

 Transactional data captures all the information relating to each transaction (and by transaction, we mean the immediate payment interaction processed through a POS touchpoint).
 Transactional data includes:

 - What digital channel or physical touchpoint was used

 - Whether any discounts or promotions were used

 - If the purchase came from a repeat customer or loyalty member

 Transactional data depends on multiple digital applications working together, including security software, POS servers, and payment operators.
 Historically, the complexity of collecting and understanding this kind of data has made it difficult for businesses to effectively use.
 However, smart, highly-integrated technology can present a clean capture of transaction data to help track meaningful, real-time insights.